Namya13Jain/EazyPeazy/README.md

 # Problem
 # Solution
 # Tech Stacks used
-Front end: Flutter framework using dart language
+1.Front end: Flutter framework using dart language

-Back end: Firebase for authentication and SQLLite for reminders
+2.Back end: Firebase for authentication and SQLLite for reminders
 # Have a look at EazyPeazy